tap349/tap349.github.io/_posts/2017-12-26-iceperk-releases.md

   get private key (`.p12` file) from its creator and import it into the login keychain (its name is like `iOS Distribution: <Company>`).

-### [iOS] uploaded build doesn't appear on `TestFlight` tab
+### uploaded build doesn't appear on `TestFlight` tab

 it's okay for build to disappear temporarily from the list of builds but sometimes it might not appear in the list again - no matter how long you wait.

 **solution**

 bump build number and upload new build.

-### [iOS] test build doesn't appear in TestFlight application
+### test build doesn't appear in TestFlight application

 build has `Testing` status for `App Store Connect Users` but TestFlight application still shows `No Apps Available to Test` message.